-This is an introduction to creating and incorporating an effective and ongoing mindfulness practice in all aspects of your life.
+This is the foundation class for creating and incorporating an effective and ongoing mindfulness practice in all aspects of your life.
 This 5-week class (1 hour each week) is appropriate for beginners as well as anyone who want to refresh the fundamentals of their practice.

 In this class you will learn to enhance your performance with improved emotional intelligence, motivation, and social skills.
-You will also reduce your stress and gain more happiness.
+You will also reduce your anxiety, depression and stress and gain more happiness.
 Here is what you will learn:

 - Overview of Mindfulness

 - and more

 This class (1 hour each week) explores the use of mindfulness within the context of creativity and writing.